 The sub-account will be able to post its own jobs, events, etc.Those posts made in the sub-account will not display on the master account and vice versa.They are independent accounts, but the master has the power to login to the sub accounts, delete sub accounts, etc.

-Q. Is there a cost for this premium feature?
+Q. Is there a cost for this add-on?

-Yes, this premium feature does have a $200 cost to install on your website.
-If you would like to request that this feature be installed on your website, please submit a ticket or email email@example.com with this request, and our staff will help install this for you.
+Yes, this add-on does have a cost.
+If you would like to request that this be installed on your website, please purchase this in the link below:

 Q. What is the current wait time to have this installed on my website?